sa-tre/satre-specification/docs/source/roles.md

   - People responsible for building the software infrastructure that can be used as a TRE.
 These could be Research Software Engineers, whose job involves applying professional software engineering expertise to challenges in scientific research.
 Alternatively these could be developers who are contracted to build a TRE for a given insitution or project.
 TRE developers include people creating bespoke platforms catering to the specific requirements of a project or dataset, as well as developers building generalisable solutions to TRE provision that can be configured based on the research context.
 * - Infrastructure Deployment Role
   - People responsible for carrying out the {ref}`infrastructure_deployment_process`.
 This role could be taken on by either the TRE Operators or the TRE Developers.
-* - Output Checker
-  - People responsible for checking the disclosure risk of project outputs, before egress, as part of the disclosure control process.
-See {ref}`output_management`.
 ```

 (governance_roles)=